encelo/WetPaper/README.md

 - Add a custom refraction shader for bubbles and a separable blur filter for the pause screen
 - Add an entry in the settings menu page to enable or disable shaders

+- Add a menu and a game music with crossfading between them
+- Add a low-pass filter to muffle down music when the game is paused